 Complaints and Disputes Policy

 Our client’s delight in our service is very important to us.
-It is part of our normal practice actively to seek feedback and comments from participants in The Big Blue Box coaching process.
-This feedback greatly assists us in the identification and response to issues before they can become a complaint or dispute.
+It is part of our normal practice to actively seek feedback and comments from participants in The Big Blue Box coaching process.
+This feedback greatly assists us in identifying and responding to issues before they become a complaint or dispute.

 However, should any potential issue arise; we will make every effort to resolve complaints or disputes fairly and satisfactorily.